shuber/eigenclass/README.md

 SomeObject.eigenclass.included_modules #=> [Example, Eigenclass, Kernel]
 ```

-A convenience method for viewing an objects extended modules is available for us as well.
+A convenience method for viewing an object's extended modules is available for us as well.

 ```ruby
 SomeObject.extended_modules #=> [Example, Eigenclass, Kernel]